A Green Liveable City

 The Update has six high-level targets to help us measure our progress on how Greater Adelaide will become a more liveable, sustainable and competitive place.

-Tree canopy is increased by 20% across metro Adelaide by 2045
+Urban green cover is increased by 20% in metropolitan Adelaide by 2045

 How will we achieve this?